 Masai Mara Park Fees applicable to Residents of East Africa – Kenya, Uganda, Tanzania, Rwanda, and Burundi

 Passport and Work Permit or Visa proving Resident status required upon entry into the Masai Mara Game Reserve

 Masai Mara Park Fees applicable to Visitors with Passports without Supporting Resident Documents

 Masai Mara Park Fees for students is only applicable for individuals of up to 23 years old, supported by a recognized institution, with a valid student ID, and visiting the Masai Mara Reserve on a Trip organized by the School for research which has to be authorized by Mara Conservancy.
-The authorization has be cleared at least two weeks in advance.
+The authorization has been cleared at least two weeks in advance.

 The concession Masai Mara Student Rates won’t be extended to Students visiting the Masai Mara Reserve for personal Holidays.

 Masai Mara Park Fees applicable to Guests staying at Lodges and Camps INSIDE the Masai Mara Reserve